-West Virginia University is home to the WV STEPS, David and JoAnn Shaw Center for Simulation Training and Education for Patient Safety, a large simulation facility accredited by the Society for Simulation in Healthcare.
+West Virginia University is home to the WV STEPS, David and JoAnn Shaw Center for Simulation Training and Education for Patient Safety, a 19,000 square foot simulation facility accredited by the Society for Simulation in Healthcare.
 The WV STEPS center is one of a handful of centers that are specifically accredited in assessment, research, systems integration, and teaching/education.

-WV Steps houses multiple high fidelity simulation mannequins capable of interacting with residents, responding in a physiologic manner to interventions, and serving as procedural models.
+WV STEPS houses multiple high-fidelity simulation manikins capable of interacting with residents, responding in a physiologic manner to interventions, and serving as procedural models.

 Emergency Medicine utilizes the Simulation Center more than any other residency program at WVU

-- Incorporates interactive, real time ultrasound, as well as incorporating laboratory, ECG, and imaging findings
+- Incorporates interactive, real time ultrasound, as well as laboratory, ECG, and imaging findings

 - Following each scenario, a non-judgmental debriefing focused upon teamwork, communication, and the current evidence and core content of EM related to the scenario